-Glossary: Research & Analysis Terminology
+Glossary: Research and Analysis Terminology

 The educational outcome (e.g., test scores, end-of-course grades, graduation rate) of interest in an intervention or evaluation.